mleduque/Forgotten-Armament/README.md

 A list of the item descriptions is [here](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/ITEM-DESCRIPTIONS.md).

-A list of the item locations is coming soon.
+A list of the item locations is [here](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/ITEM-LOCATIONS.md).

 ## Compatibility